A French purple cabinet kitchen exudes a vibrant and youthful originality.

 Not long ago, finding a room painted purple in a house was one of those “what were they thinking?” moments.
-Often it was a remnant (sometimes hidden behind wallpaper) of the psychedelic ’60s, the last time violet (as the hue is properly named) was seen extensively.
+Now here is a purple cabinet kitchen!
+Often purple décor was a remnant (sometimes hidden behind wallpaper) of the psychedelic ’60s, the last time violet (as the hue is properly named) was seen extensively.

 This kitchen reminds me of a European country cottage, albeit one updated modestly to include stone counters with a nice piece left over for a matching table top.
 While it may lack cabinetry detail, tile or whizzy appliances, it has plenty of zip and charm and we love the old-fashioned details left: window “ventilation” for the range, a vintage wall-mounted sink faucet and even the exposed water tank.

 (Source: Marie Claire Maison, myperfectcolor.com)

 Copy and Paste the Link to Quick Share this Post: http://bit.ly/IvqIt1